Raak Suomi Pendant Lamps – 1962 Catalogue Picture

 Manufacturer: Raak Lichtarchitectuur, Amsterdam, The Netherlands.

-Other versions: These Raak Suomi pendant lamps exists in amber, blue-green and smoked grey glass.
-Other models were also produced.
-Lamps such as the B-1137, as you can see on the left or in the Raak catalogue here on Vintageinfo.
+Other versions: These Raak Suomi pendant lamps were made in amber, blue-green and smoked grey glass.
+Other models in the same series were also produced.

-The glass parts of these lamps were made by the famous glass company iittala from Finland.
-Also Stockmann Orno sold this lamp.
-It appears in a catalogue from 1964.
-You can find it over here.
+The glass parts for these lamps were made by the renowned Finnish glass company Iittala.
+The model was also sold by Stockmann Orno, where it appears in a catalogue from 1964.
+It can be found here.

 Raak